OllieJones/index-wp-mysql-for-speed/readme.txt

 == Changelog ==

-= 1.4.7 =
-(no changes to keys)
-Prevent WordPress version upgrades from altering high-performance keys.
-Add the `--dry-run` option to WP-CLI, with the same meaning as --dryrun.

-= 1.4.9 =
-(no changes to keys)
-Fix defect #45 in the version upgrade logic that prevents altering high-performance keys during version updates.
-(Don't run the filter except during version updates, and only on an allowlist of tables.)

-= 1.4.10 =
-(no changes to keys)
-Update fix to defect #45.

-= 1.4.11 =
-(no changes to keys)
-So long, Heroku, and thanks for all the fish!
-(New metadata upload site).
-Composer support.

 = 1.4.12 =
 (no changes to keys)
 Change max_statement_time session variable if necessary to avoid "Query execution was interrupted" errors.